-A weekend in Harrogate is a decadent, luxurious voyage to the past in Yorkshire.
-The Spa Town hit the headlines in the 19th century when its strong subterranean sulphur springs became the heigh of fashion.
-Anyone who was anyone paid a visit, from Agatha Christie on the run to the Tsars of Russia.
+A weekend in Harrogate is a decadent voyage to Yorkshire’s luxurious past.
+The Spa Town hit the headlines in the 19th century when its sulphur springs became the height of fashion.
+Anyone who was anyone paid a visit, from Agatha Christie to the Tsars of Russia.

 Today, the wealth of the era shines through in the shape of honeyed stone and grand buildings, with echoes of the Cotswolds and Bath.